dnadesign/silverstripe-consultations/README.md

 ## Functionality

 This module provides the models for `Consultation`.
-Each consultation can be attached to an engagement form (at the moment hard coded to Typeform).
-These submissions can be displayed and graphed (work in progress).
+Each consultation can be attached to an engagement form.
+These submissions can be displayed and graphed.

-Currently all forms use Typeform and data is synced across, long term we want to support multiple options (user forms, typeform or custom).
+Forms are built using the SilverStripe UserForm module.